bethkux/ASS_ENR1/Milestone1/C4_model/docs/documentation.md

 * Validate compliance with faculty rules
 * Verify prerequisites and course capacity
 * Check for time conflicts
-* Update the teacher's list of taught courses,
+* Update the teacher's list of taught courses
 * Transmit changes to courses to the database
 * Add/Remove enrollments, Update course capacity